Alistair Duff

-Alistair John MacKenzie Duff (born 1954) is a former Scottish advocate and sheriff who later became Director of the Judicial Institute of Scotland before resigning after being arrested and charged with undisclosed offences.
+Alistair John MacKenzie Duff (born 1954) is a former Scottish solicitor and sheriff who qualified as a solicitor-advocate in 1993, and later became Director of the Judicial Institute of Scotland before resigning after being arrested and charged with undisclosed offences.

 Personal life

 Duff was born in Kirkcaldy, Fife in 1954 and moved to Glenrothes where he attended secondary school at Glenwood High School, Glenrothes then to Glenrothes High School where both his father and uncle were teachers.
 In 1971 he went to Edinburgh Law School where he graduated with first class honours.
-He married Carol Ferguson in April 1978 in Edinburgh, with whom he had five children.
+He married Carol Ferguson in April 1978 in Edinburgh, with whom he had four children.
 They divorced in 2007 and in the same year he married his current wife Susan Duff.

 Susan Duff was a defence advocate at Compass Chambers in Edinburgh, subsequently appointed a Sheriff in October 2021 for Tayside, Central and Fife regions.